Dental hygienist Amsterdam

 The treatment of dental hygienists

-Before you undergo any treatment, a DPSI measurement is performed.
-This works as follows; Our dental hygienists give your gums a score between 0 and 4.
+Before you undergo any treatment, a PPS measurement is performed.
+This works as follows; Our dental hygienists give your gums a score between 1 and 3.
 From the basis of these scores, we define your treatment plan.